Alioun/yt-playlist-tools/README.md

 - Set a custom shortcut for it to be added to a special playlist
 - Optional toasts for extension actions

 Planned:
 - Denylist for channels
 - Show playlist names
 - cache added videos locally so the same video isn't getting added multiple times
+- automatic build and push to addons store